 2. Whole Grains

 The general rule is to add enough warm water to cover the grain, and then add a small amount of an acid medium to every one cup of grain.
 As noted above, you can choose a dairy-based acid medium (such as whey), or a dairy-free option (such as lemon juice or apple cider vinegar).
-Then tightly cover and soak overnight or up to 24-hours.
+Then tightly cover and soak overnight (or up to 24-hours).

-Note: If you place your soaking rice in the oven with the oven light only on, the rice will stay warm since the oven light will produce some heat to create a nice warm soaking environment.
+Note for Cold Weather Soaking: If you place your soaking rice in the oven with the oven light only on, the rice will stay warm since the oven light will produce some heat to create a nice warm soaking environment.
 Then be sure to drain, rinse and cook the rice, perferrably in bone broth and butter.

 For details on soaking brown rice, check out my Simple Soaked Brown Rice recipe.